IRAS-HKA/aip_wiki/docs/how_to_connect_to_Roboception.md

 # How to connect to Roboception camera

-This sections provides a quick guide for the connection to the Roboception camera, using RCDiscover
+This sections provides a quick guide for the connection to the Roboception camera, using RCDiscover.

 This guide is applicable to a Windows PC, but there is a possiblity to use it on  [Linux](https://github.com/roboception/rcdiscover).